 I’ve seen this happen many times before: a newbie coin collector gets bitten hard by the coin bug and becomes a collector of everything.
-You can’t fault a bright eyed and bushy tailed coin collector for being overly enthusiastic, but this is certain to be a pocketbook drain, and it is likely to result in a confused mess of a collection.
+You can’t fault a bright-eyed and bushy-tailed coin collector for being overly enthusiastic, but this is certain to be a pocketbook drain, and it is likely to result in a confusing mess of a collection.
 It’s likely that your first choice (or choices) of what you collect will change over time but try to reign in your “I must have it all” sentiments and replace them with a little more control.
-If you can’t stand the down time between purchases, choose a secondary collection that is inexpensive (paper money, tokens, circulated Liberty Seated silver) to fulfill your compulsion to make a purchase.
+If you can’t stand the downtime between purchases, choose a secondary collection that is inexpensive (paper money, tokens, circulated Liberty Seated silver) to fulfill your compulsion to make a purchase.

-One of the oldest Doug Winter cliches: numismatic investors almost never make money but good collector often makes money in spite of themselves.
+One of the oldest Doug Winter cliches: a numismatic investor almost never makes money but a good collector often makes money in spite of themselves.
 Think about this for a second: coin investors inevitably buy the wrong coins at the wrong time from the wrong people.
 Typically, they buy high and sell low.
-Collectors, on the other hand, buy coins because they love them, hold them for a long period and often see a fairly good return on their “investment” even though they weren’t buying to make money.
-If you are someone buying coins who has no interest in them…stop immediately.
+Collectors, on the other hand, buy coins because they love them, hold them for a long period, and often see a fairly good return on their “investment” even though they weren’t buying to make money.
+If you are someone buying coins who has no interest in them… stop immediately.
 Sell what you have and switch to bullion.
-You’ll save yourself a headache or three when its time to liquidate.
+You’ll save yourself a headache or three when it’s time to liquidate.

 Another numismatic cliche: “good coins aren’t cheap and cheap coins aren’t good.”
 In this day and age, it is certainly possible to get fair value when you buy a coin.
 But with a real shortage of good to great coins in the market right now, it is very unlikely that you are going to be able to buy good coins at auction with low-ball bids or from cash-strapped dealers who have to sell the best pieces they have to pay the bills.
 The laws of supply and demand have become pretty simple in the coin market in the last five or so years.
 For every really nice coin, there tends to be multiple buyers.
 If you aren’t willing to step up to the plate, you will not only miss out on them, you probably won’t be offered any.
 I’m not implying that you grossly overpay for coins.
 Just consider your opportunity costs and consider if your stretch at the time of purchase will be rewarded when its time to sell.